maytran/waffle/README.md

 # Welcome to Advanced Git and GitHub

 ## Requested class resources
+Please feel free to ask for new ones.
 ### How to Undo Anything
 - Video of class by Joshua Wehner:
  - https://vimeo.com/118046222
  - Password: `training`
 - Blog post: https://github.com/blog/2019-how-to-undo-almost-anything-with-git